davehodg/perl-ths/README.md

     Lineup,Members,Where,Date,Running Time,URL,URL2,URL3,Notes

 It only uses these CPAN modules:

     use Text::CSV_XS qw(csv);
     use Template;

 As always, patches welcome.
 For example we need to get the thumbnail of the ARTE video.
 Duration would be nice.

+Some minor things to do to make perlcritic happy.